greatscottgadgets/greatfet-tutorials/i2c.md

 ## Inter-Integrated Circuit (I2C)

-I2C is a multi-master, multi-slave, half-duplex serial communication protocol that is commonly used for inter-chip communication; for example between a microcontroller and a sensor.
+I2C is a multi-master, multi-slave, half-duplex serial communication protocol that is commonly used for inter-chip communication; for example, between a microcontroller and a sensor.
 In this tutorial we will use GreatFET One to interface with a an I2C temperature and humidity sensor, the SI7021 from Silicon Labs.

 Many types sensors are available on breakout boards from Adafruit and other websites, the specific part I'm using is the Adafruit Si7021 Temperature & Humidity Sensor Breakout Board